contentauth/c2pa-python/tests/perf/README.md

 Reports are written to `tests/perf/reports/` on the local machine.
 Three HTML files per scenario, one per suffix (described below).
 Open any in a browser.
 After a run, the run also reports if the scenarios were or were not all within baseline threshold (baseline +10% memory use tolerance).

+## Running in CI

+The `.github/workflows/memory-benchmark.yml` workflow runs this exact Docker harness on a PR, but **only when the PR carries the `check-memory-benchmark` label** (add it to trigger; the run starts on the `labeled` event).
+It runs `make memory-use-bench`, so:

+- A regression (peak or leaked > baseline +10%) makes the benchmark step exit non-zero and the check go **red**.
+- A values table (peak / leaked / allocs / Δ% per scenario) is written to the job's **Step Summary** — `run_profile.py` appends it whenever `$GITHUB_STEP_SUMMARY` is set, which the Makefile forwards into the container.
+- All three flamegraph HTML views per scenario are uploaded as the **`memray-flamegraphs`** artifact, including on the failure path, so a regression can be inspected from the run.

+The gate only bites once a `tests/perf/baseline.json` is committed on the branch.
+Without one, `run_profile.py` treats the run as baseline creation (exits 0, no gating).

 ## Report views

 Each scenario produces three [memray flamegraphs](https://bloomberg.github.io/memray/flamegraph.html).
 All three are flamegraphs of the same run.
 They differ only in which allocations they count.